-- Professional vita – (not to exceed 10 pages) use vita template provided below
+- Professional vita – (included in the 15 page limit) use vita template provided below

 - Agreed upon three areas of outstanding performance

-- Nomination materials, including all supporting documentation, may not exceed 15 pages (5 pages for sponsor letters and 10 pages for vita or 6 pages for sponsor letters and 9 pages for vita).
+- Nomination materials, including all supporting documentation, may not exceed 15 pages (for example, 5 pages for sponsor letters and 10 pages for vita or 6 pages for sponsor letters and 9 pages for vita).

 - General Requirements

 Note: The nominee may provide supporting information directly to the sponsor and may assist in the preparation of the document.
 However, the sponsor has ultimate responsibility for the final nomination materials.
 Once the materials have been submitted, the nomination process should remain confidential among the sponsors and the Committee on Honors.